skinkade/fsharpforyou.github.io/fsharpforyou/chapters/learning_the_language/modules/importing_modules.md

 ```

-In certain cases, it's beneficial to require qualified access of a function or type.
+In certain cases, it's beneficial to require qualified access to a function or type.
 Especially when dealing with modules that are named after types that contain functions operating on them.
 A good example of this is the `List` module.